2020 Call of Duty League season: Toronto Ultra Home Series

-Playoffs
+Championship

-The playoffs and Championship Weekend began on August 19 and concluded on August 30, 2020.
+The playoffs and 2020 Call of Duty League Championship began on August 19 and concluded on August 30, 2020.
 All twelve teams competed in the playoffs, and all matches were played online.

 Bracket

 Grand finals

 Best-of-9 with the team from the Winner's Bracket (WB) starting the match up 1–0.

 Winnings

 Teams in the 2020 season competed for a prize pool of US$4.6 million in the playoffs, with the payout detailed below.